EnamiYa/EnamiYa/README.md

 * 💼 I have <a href="https://github.com/EnamiYa/Resume/blob/main/Imane_Yacoubi_Resume.pdf">professional experience</a> working as a Software Engineer at Huawei.
 * 🔭 I’m currently working on a personal website (coming up soon).
-* 🌱 I’m learning React, how to live simply, and how to make the best ramen (reach out if you have a good recipe!).
+* 🌱 I’m learning web dev, how to live simply, and how to make the best ramen (reach out if you have a good recipe!).
 * 🔍 I am interested in modern Web technologies (Web Assembly, PWAs, Hybrid apps), Blockchain, and AI/ML.
 * ✨ Things I like: Javascript - <a href="https://upload.wikimedia.org/wikipedia/commons/5/59/Monet_-_Impression%2C_Sunrise.jpg">Impression, Sunrise</a> - <a href="https://en.wikipedia.org/wiki/Couscous">Couscous</a> - Yoga
 * 📫 Feel free to reach out on <a href="https://www.linkedin.com/in/iyacoubi/" >Linkedin</a>.
 I would love to connect with you!